mlverse/mall/README.md

     options = c("positive", "negative"),
     pred_name = "predicted"
   )
-#> !
-There were 1 predictions with invalid output, they were coerced to NA
 ```

 As far as **time**, on my Apple M3 machine, it took about 3 minutes to